The herpes simplex virus (HSV) is a common virus that causes episodes of small, fluid-filled blisters on the mouth, lips, skin, eyes, and/or genitals.

 HSV is a very contagious infection that can be spread through skin-to-skin or sexual contact with an individual who is infected with the virus.
 HSV can also be spread through direct contact with the blister, which allows the virus to access the body, or through contact with the affected area, even when no blisters are present.
 Genital herpes is primarily spread through sexual contact.

-It is less certain whether sharing towels, utensils and cutlery carries a risk of transmission but avoiding contact with such items is advised if a person is known to be having an outbreak of symptoms.
+It is less likely that sharing towels, utensils, and cutlery carries a risk of transmission, as the virus dies quickly once it is outside of the body.
+However, avoiding contact with such items is advised if a person is known to be having an outbreak of symptoms.

-The lesion seen in herpes contains a clear fluid in which the infective viral particles are present.
-The body develops antibodies to the herpes simplex virus within weeks after acquiring the infection, and these antibodies can be detected on laboratory investigations.
-In a person who has transmitted oral HSV 1 infection, antibodies may take around 6 weeks to develop.
+The lesion often seen in both types of HSV contains a clear fluid in which the infective viral particles are present.
+The body develops antibodies to the HSV within weeks after acquiring the infection, and these antibodies can be detected on laboratory investigations.
+In a person who has transmitted oral HSV-1 infection, antibodies may take around 6 weeks to develop.

-In nearly half of individuals infected with the virus who do not have symptoms, shedding of the virus can occur more than a week before or after symptoms present.
-In addition, if other infections are present, the risk of transmission in the absence of overt symptoms is higher still.
+In nearly half of individuals infected with HSV who do not exhibit symptoms, shedding of the virus can occur more than a week before or after symptoms present.
+In addition, if other infections are present, the risk of transmission in the absence of overt symptoms remains higher.